lambda-toolshed/papillon/README.md

 #### Clojure Core Libraries Based

-We have worked hard to limit your exposure to transitive dependencies.
-The core of papillon has zero dependencies other than Clojure (or Clojurescript) itself.
+As noted above, papillon does not expose you to transitive dependencies.
+The core of papillon has zero dependencies other than core Clojure language constructs.
 Even async support is expressed with callbacks so as to limit the imposed requirement for something like clojure.core.async.
 Nevertheless, papillon provides opt-in support for core.async and extending papillon to support other async libs (e.g. manifold or promesa) is a simple matter of extending the Chrysalis protocol's emerge function.

-Get more discussion on Interceptors starting again
-We don’t expect that this will become the next big hit and everyone will start using this in their code, but we do hope that by publishing and promoting “Yet Another Interceptor Library”

-> Side Note:  I almost did name it yail (Yet Another Interceptor Library), but it didn't feel like it hit 'yet another' level so happy to keep that one available for someone else to use in the hope that the idea of interceptors gets to that point 🤞.

-Those of us in our group who were pushing this project forward think interceptors are a valuable and a “well kept secret” of the Clojure ecosystem, and would love to see more usages of them in the community.

 We also would love to see some more abuses of interceptors as well, because it helps find the edges of what can(not) and should (not) be done with them.

 #### Async and Sync support
 We want papillon to support sync and async use cases and we find different interpretations of what that could mean, roughly divided into two arenas.
 1. Papillon allows interceptors to return deferred computations of the updated context.
 An interceptor chain can contain a mix of interceptors that produce deferred results and interceptors that produce realized results; a given interceptor can even vary its return type conditionally.
 We call an interceptor that returns a deferred type (more on that later) an "async interceptor."
-Papillon always realizes the deferred result of an async interceptor before invoking the next interceptor in the chain.
+By necessity, papillon always realizes the deferred result of an async interceptor before invoking the next interceptor in the chain.
 2. Papillon allows the result of executing the entire interceptor chain to be deferred, invoking a user-supplied callback function upon completion.
 We call this an "async chain."

 These two approaches can be mixed and matched:

 * Sync chain and sync interceptors: the baseline.
-Appropriate for computation-focused chains or situations where chain execution context has been managed by the developer prior to invocation.
+Appropriate for computation-focused chains or situations where the chain execution context has been managed by the developer prior to invocation.
 * Sync chain and async interceptors: useful for testing async interceptors and for reusing (possibly) async interceptors transparently in sync chains.
 * Async chain and sync interceptors: useful for reusing sync interceptors transparently in async chains.
 * Async chain and async interceptors: essentials for single-threaded environments like ClojureScript where otherwise blocking operations must yield to the event loop.